Expanded Duties (Functions)

 - Redressing (not initial placement of dressing) and removing dressing from alveolar sockets in post-operative osteitis when the patient is uncomfortable due to the loss of dressing from the alveolar socket in a diagnosed case of post-operative osteitis.

 - Make impressions to be used to fabricate a night guard (bruxism or muscle relaxation appliance).
 All adjustments must be performed extra orally.
-Final adjustment must be made by the dentist.
+The final adjustment must be made by the dentist.

 - Monitor the administration of nitrous oxide/oxygen; turn off nitrous oxide/oxygen at the completion of the dental procedure and make adjustments to the level of nitrous oxide/oxygen, but only following the specific instructions of the dentist.